 We have begun to see militaries plan for the increased use of simulation as part of the overall training curriculum.
 For example, the U.S. Navy reports the share of simulation-based training on some specific U.S. Navy platforms could rise close to 50% by 2020 and the U.S. Air Force is performing significant upgrades to its fleet of KC-135 operational flight trainers, as well as acquiring new KC-135 boom operator weapon systems trainers.
 The intent is to increase the amount of synthetic training done by KC-135 tanker aircrews to help lower overall costs, extend the operational life of aircraft, and focus use of aircraft on operational requirements.
 The cost of fuel, detrimental environmental impacts, and significant wear and tear on weapon systems and aircraft all point to greater use of simulation and synthetic training.
-Because of the cost associated with conducting live training exercises, most militaries expect to rebalance the mix of live, virtual and constructive (computer-based) training and shift more of the training curriculum to home station virtual and constructive simulation to reduce costs.
+Because of the cost associated with conducting live training exercises, most militaries expect to rebalance the mix of live, virtual and constructive (computer-based) training and shift more of the training curriculum to home station virtual and constructive simulation.
+For example, the U.S. Army is planning to reduce the use of live training ranges and transfer some of this training to virtual and constructive simulation to reduce costs.
 This will ultimately create opportunities for training devices and training services.
 We view CAE as being part of the solution to achieving lower training costs while maintaining or improving readiness.